wchill/SwitchInputEmulator/docs/gamepad_help.md

 * MacOS
     * Xbox One controller
         * Firefox does not detect this controller at all.
+        * You can try installing [360Controller](https://github.com/360Controller/360Controller) to make this work.
     * DualShock 4 (PS4) controller
         * Chrome detects this as an XInput controller without problems.
         * Firefox detects this controller, but uses nonstandard mappings.